jmjoy/sexrt/README.md

 not only, you also can via [http://localhost:8080/index.html]( "http://localhost:8080/index.html") or [http://localhost:8080/index.pdf]( "http://localhost:8080/index.pdf") or ... to visit it

-it you don't like the extension, you can do it simply:
+if you don't like the extension, you can do it simply:

 ```go
 sexrt.Path("index").Get().Ext("").Func(func(ctx *sexrt.Ctx) {